joinpursuit/AC_4_Web/units/html/lessons/html_list_link_img_tags.md

 * Understand how list tags work in HTML
 * Use ordered and unordered list tags appropriately in an HTML document
 * Use link tags appropriately in an HTML document
-* User image tags in an HTML document
+* Use image tags in an HTML document

 ## Keywords
 * Lists